sunil98600/To-Do-list/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README as needed and replace placeholders with actual information such as your GitHub username and repository URL.